jaxwilko/wn-game-plugin/docs/development.md

 ## Conclusion
 So, can you build a game engine in PHP, in a CMS?
 Yes.
 Should you?
 Probably not, unless you're looking for a challenge and then yeah go for it!

+During this project I learned a great many things about the internal workings of PHP, how to improve application performance with worker threads, how to daemonize processes in PHP, and a great many other things.

+My favourite part of the project was working on [`WeirdPHP`](https://github.com/jaxwilko/weird-php). `Weird` allows you to do some really cool things like processing data across workers, or generate multiple images all in parallel.
+It will be exciting to see what other uses cases it has and to improve support for custom worker processes.

+I really hope that people will try out the engine and attempt to make their own games with it, it would be soo cool to see people having fun with this project.

+What's next?
+Maybe add in that third dimension...